ADMINISTRATIVE POLICY AND PROCEDURES

 3.2.3 Research Center/Laboratories are programs with a well-defined focus involving multiple Externally Sponsored- Projects from multiple PIs and support and/or research staff, some of whom are entirely supported by soft money funding (i.e., salaries paid from externally funded grants & contracts) and laboratory equipment that requires ongoing support through technicians and/or service contracts.
 The list of current RIT authorized Research Centers/Laboratories is available from the SRS website.

-3.2.4 Enterprise Activity An Enterprise Activity is a set of externally sponsored projects that are similar enough that a single scope of work or job description applies accurately to the whole set.
+3.2.4 Enterprise Centers An Enterprise Center is a Controller’s Office approved, primarily self-supported Operational Unit on campus that conducts externally sponsored projects that are similar enough that a single scope of work or job description applies accurately to the whole set.
 Usually the work involves routine analysis, evaluation, or non-credit training.
-In addition, the number of such projects is usually sufficiently great that it become much more efficient to prepare a single scope of work or job description than a series of separate Notice of Awards (NOAs).
-Anyone desiring an updated list of units which conduct Enterprise Activities can consult the SRS website at: http://www.rit.edu/research/srs/compliance/roc
+In addition, the number of such projects is usually substantial enough that it is not efficient to prepare a scope of work/job description and Proposal Review Form for each project.
+A list of current Enterprise Centers can be obtained from SRS..

 3.2.5 Externally Sponsored Projects are studies, services, and research performed by Agreement with RIT involving non-Institute funds and reported to SRS.